jlivet123/hero-mind-manual/heromind_manual.md

 Imagine having Marcus Aurelius as your personal advisor when facing difficult decisions, Frida Kahlo guiding you through creative blocks, or Steve Jobs helping with your business strategy.
 The My Heroes module makes this possible through AI-powered conversations that channel the wisdom, personality, and perspective of the figures you most admire.

-**When to Start**: After establishing basic task and routine consistency, when you're ready for deeper guidance and perspective.
+**When to Start**: Available from DAY ONE.
+Whether you're building your first routine or living full integration, your Heroes provide wisdom, accountability, and perspective for whatever stage you're in.

 #### The Psychology Behind Heroes